creode/wordpress-blocks/docs/blocks/the-block-class.md

  - "label" (must return text to label the block within the admin UI)
  - "template" (must return a complete path to a php file that will be used to render the block)

-Each block should also contain a protected static $instance property.
-This will be used to store a single instance of the class.
-This instance can be retrieved globally using a helper function.

 ### Your first block

 Please see the following example of the most basic block class: